How To Deal With Imposter Syndrome As An Artist

-Knowing how to deal with imposter syndrome (also known as fraud syndrome) is very important.
-Although it is a common occurrence in any field, as an artist it’s something that can bug us a lot!
+Knowing how to overcome imposter syndrome as an artist (also known as fraud syndrome) is very important.
+Although it is a common occurrence in any field, for artists, it’s a very familiar feeling.

 What Is Imposter Syndrome?